Paris attacks: A year of grief, anger, change

 A nation traumatized

-By late morning Sunday, the first flowers to remember victims were placed among the autumn leaves at the Place de la République, which became the center of the city's mourning and expressions of national unity following the attacks.
+By late morning Sunday, the first flowers to remember victims were placed among the autumn leaves at the Place de la République, which became the center of the city's mourning and expressions of national unity after the attacks.

 For many Parisians, it is an opportunity to begin getting on with life.